Bidhannagar: Civic administration

 Bidhannagar is administered by several government agencies.
 The Bidhannagar Municipal Corporation, or BMC, oversees and manages the civic infrastructure of the city's 6 boroughs, which together encompass 41 wards.
 Each ward elects a councilor to the BMC.
 Each borough has a committee of councillors, each of whom is elected to represent a ward.
 By means of the borough committees, the corporation undertakes urban planning and maintains roads, government-aided schools, hospitals, and municipal markets.
 The functions of the KMC include water supply, drainage and sewerage, sanitation, solid waste management, street lighting, and building regulation.

 Nabadiganta Industrial Township Authority (NDITA) was created in January 2006.
 It supplies water; maintains sewerage, roads, street signals; furnishes important buildings and collects property tax and fees in Sector - V (excluded from the jurisdiction of Bidhannagar Municipal Corporation).

 Police

 The Bidhannagar Police Commissionerate is responsible for law enforcement in the city area.
-Out of 13 police stations of Bidhannagar Police Commissionerate, 9 police stations are engaged in controlling law and order in city area.
+Out of 13 police stations of Bidhannagar Police Commissionerate, nine stations are engaged in controlling law and order in the city area.